Model Building with F-Theory

 \newsection{Examples with GUT groups} \seclabel{Examples}

-In this section we consider some three generation $SU(5)$ and $SO(10)$ models.
+In this section we consider some explicit three generation $SU(5)$ and $SO(10)$ GUT models in $F$-theory.
 One may easily come up with some models by lifting from the heterotic literature and translating into $F$-theory language.
-There are two basic problems with these examples.
-Firstly as we discussed the $G$-flux we turn on is not primitive, so the classical $D$-terms are not satisfied in the regime of validity of $F$-theory.
-Secondly, one still has to invent a mechanism to break these GUT groups to the Standard Model gauge group.
+These examples are not yet realistic for a number of reasons.
+The primary reason is that we still need to specify a mechanism to break the GUT group to the Standard Model gauge group.
 In addition, generically these models will have extra non-chiral matter, $R$-parity violating couplings, and so on.
 Nevertheless we think these examples are useful to illustrate the ideas, and leave a more detailed analysis of the phenomenology for the future.